 Now, when using the Revoke certificate endpoint to submit a request to revoke a single certificate on an order, we return a 201 Created response with the request details to revoke just that certificate on the order.

 The Revoke certificate endpoint revokes a certificate on the order and not the order itself.
-Refunds are tied to an order and not a "certificate" on the order.
-To get a prorated refund, you need to revoke the order; see Revoke order certificates.
+Our 30-day money back guarantee is tied to an order and not a "certificate" on the order.
+To get the 30-day money back guarantee, you need to revoke the order within the first 30 days; see Revoke order certificates.

 Certificate revocation process

 All revocation requests, including those made via the Services API, must be approved by an administrator before DigiCert will revoke the certificate.
 This approval step is required and cannot be skipped or removed from the certificate revocation process.

 *What you need to know about the revoke certificate endpoint